GMOD/jbrowse-components/website/docs/user_guides/alignments_track.md

 Also, insertions that are larger than 10bp are marked with a larger purple rectangle, seen in the screenshot below.
-Generally, long reads span larger insertions better, so this feature is more prominant with large reads.
+Generally, long reads span larger insertions better, so this feature is more prominent with large reads.

 <Figure caption="Large insertion indicator drawn from long reads, along with the 'show soft clipping' setting turned on for a short read track." src="/img/insertion_indicators.png" />